momtr/Grammars/README.md

 Here we can see, that the PoT is constantly 25% if `n = 1`.
 <br>

-With increasing n by one: `n = 2` we have `n^2` different values for stage one.
+With increasing n by one: `n = 2` we have `n^2` different values in stage one.
 We have to take into consideration that the number of non-terminals may become `n^2`!

 > S -> [aSS, e]